 Day 2: Sunday

 We begin by visiting the Mutrah fish market, where the day’s catch is delivered at sunrise.
-Then we’ll explore the famous and ūber-photogenic Mutrah souk—full of stalls selling frankincense, intricately embroidered hats, and antique khajars (curved daggers).
-After resting the midday hours at our hotel, we’ll roam the backstreets of Mutrah, Muscat’s oldest area, and photograph from atop Mutrah Fort before spending the “blue hour” shooting along the iconic Corniche waterfront, with its floodlit mosque.
+Then we’ll explore the famous and ūber-photogenic Mutrah souk—full of stalls selling frankincense, intricately embroidered hats, and antique khajars (curved daggers) before driving to the Sultan's Palace, offering dramatic photography beneath Islamic arches.
+After resting the midday hours at our hotel, we’ll roam the backstreets of Mutrah (including a courtyard where mounds of frankincense are sorted), Muscat’s oldest area, and photograph from atop Mutrah Fort before spending the “blue hour” shooting along the iconic Corniche waterfront, with its floodlit mosque.
 Dine on the Corniche.

 Overnight: CROWNE PLAZA MUSCAT